-As a premier shopping destination, Seoul has quite a number of ultra-modern shopping malls, street markets and boutiques that are perfect for every type of shopping need.
-While you might have to resist the urge to purchase everything great that catches your eye, this sure is a great way to wander and explore all the amazing things the city has to offer in the top shopping locations like Dongdaemun Market, Lotte Department Store, Times Square Mall and I’Park Mall.
-In between your shopping expedition you can stop by some of the famous historic sites such as Gyeongbokgung Palace and National Folk Museum located nearby.
+As a premier shopping destination, Seoul has quite a number of ultra-modern shopping malls, street markets, and boutiques that are perfect for every type of shopping need.
+While you might have to resist the urge to purchase everything great that catches your eye, this sure is a great way to wander and explore all the amazing things the city has to offer in the top shopping locations like Dongdaemun Market, Lotte Department Store, Times Square Mall, and I’Park Mall.
+In between your shopping expedition you can stop by some of the famous historic sites such as Gyeongbokgung Palace and the National Folk Museum located nearby.

-On your second day in Seoul you could get away from the hustle and bustle of the city and enjoy the beauty of the seven mountains, a great place to enjoy an adventurous hike.
+On your second day in Seoul, you could get away from the hustle and bustle of the city and enjoy the beauty of the seven mountains, a great place to enjoy an adventurous hike.

 Among the main prayer facilities and mosques in South Korea, you should visit the Seoul Central Mosque as it is famous for being the first mosque in South Korea.
-Food-wise, you will have plenty of options to enjoy some great tasting Halal food in South Korea.
+Food-wise, you will have plenty of options to enjoy some great-tasting Halal food in South Korea.
 Our top picks include:

 Address: 67, Usadan-ro 10-gil, Yongsan-gu, Seoul

 Opening Hours: Tuesday - Sundays: 11.30 am - 9 pm

 Contact: +82 070 8899 8210

 Address: 52, Usadan-ro 10 gil, Yongsan-gu, Seoul, South Korea 140-911